 Employment Services Assessments

-An assessment of the impact of your disability, illness, injury or other barriers to work.
+We'll assess the impact of your disability, illness, injury or other barriers to work.

 This assessment helps us understand all of the following: